 #2 – Synergy

 An example of such a collaboration is IFB and Bosch.
-Bosch a German giant with superior German engineering collaborated with an Indian based engineering firm IFB.
-In this partnership, Bosch provided its superior technical know-how and expertise while IFB capitalizes on its network of established distribution channel.
+Bosch, a German giant with superior German engineering, collaborated with an Indian based engineering firm IFB.
+In this partnership, Bosch provided its superior technical know-how and expertise while IFB capitalizes on its network of established distribution channels.
 Such collaboration has helped not only in manufacturing superior automatic washing machines but also made sure that they reach the right customers through a well-established network channel.
-What has happened is that each party has brought its strength to the table leading to a much better, suited and well-positioned product.
+What has happened is that each party has brought its strength to the table, leading to a much better, suited, and well-positioned product.
 It should not be a surprise when this collaborated product boasts of the largest market share in the washing machine segment of the Indian market.

 #3 – Maximum Flexibility and Limited Liability